wp-plugins/yasip/readme.txt

 == Description ==

 By simply dragging this widget into your sidebar or any widgetized area, you can easily place icon links to your various social profiles.
 Display icons in 1 of 3 different sizes and 1 of 4 different styles.
-Here’s a list of icons you’ll find with this plugin:
+Here is a list of icons you will find with this plugin:

 * Twitter
 * Facebook